Azure-Samples/video-analyzer-postman/README.md

     1. Select the 'Variables' section.
     1. Enter 'CURRENT VALUE' cell values for variables 'SubscriptionId', 'ResourceGroupName', and 'VideoAnalyzerAccountName'.
 These values are the same ones used with the Azure CLI to create the service principal.
     1. Using the Azure CLI output when the service principal was created, enter 'CURRENT VALUE' cell values for variables 'appId', 'password', 'tenant'.
 Do not enter values for 'bearerTokenExpiresOn' and 'bearerToken' - these variables are set by the pre-request script.
+    1. Save the collection, otherwise the newly entered variable values may not be used when requests are sent and an error will be displayed.

 ## Running API requests